 You can manage your cookie preferences through your browser by following your browser’s instructions on how to reject cookies or by using a universal opt-out mechanism.

 Some browsers and browser extensions allow users to send a signal indicating their privacy preferences when they visit a company’s website, such as whether or not they want their Personal Information to be shared with third parties.
-This is sometimes referred to as a universal opt-out mechanism or Global Privacy Control (GPC).
+This is sometimes referred to as a Global Privacy Control (GPC).
 For details, including how to enable GPC in your browser, visit https://globalprivacycontrol.org/.

 Please note: